jgru/onion-domain-harvester/README.md

 # onion-domain-harvester
 The onion-domain-harvester is a python tool to harvest onion domains and store them in a SQL DB.
 Onion domains are scraped from
-* hiddenwiki
+* the hiddenwiki
+* the market list of the uncensored hidden wiki
-* deepdotweb
+* the market lists of deepdotweb

-the resulting data, which consists of url, their title, a short description, first seen and last seen timestampts, is  stored in a lightweight sqlite database.
+the resulting data, which consists of url, the corresponding title, a short description, first seen and last seen timestamps, is  stored in a lightweight sqlite database.
 The tool should run on a daily basis via cronjob.

 The resulting database may be useful for assessing digital exhibits, so that darknet markets and other artifacts could be identified and classified, even when they are not accessible anymore.

 ## Dependencies
+See ./requirements.txt

-Python packages
+### Python packages
 * urllib
 * cfscrape
 * beautifulsoup
 * sqlalchemy

-Other dependencies
+### Other dependencies
 * tor (Make sure Tor is up and running under http://localhost:9050 by entereing 'netstat -tlnp')